 The best performing stock was HNL (TSX: TSLA – NASDAQ: L) on Tuesday after a profit drop, according to BMO Capital Markets.
 We compared the top and bottom lines of the S & P 500 for the first three months of 2016.
 Sources: 6, 10

-This allows investors to search for a particular stock that has recently shown a positive or negative trend in its RSI (or stochastic oscillator).
+This allows investors to search for a stock that has recently shown a positive or negative trend in its RSI (or stochastic oscillator).
 The Rsi of a stock can fall from overbought territory to oversold territory within a few days, so it should only be used as a short-term trading indicator.
 The RPI and Stocks and Shares Indicator allows you to determine whether a stock is oversold or not.
-One of the most useful indicators for determining oversold stocks is the Stochastic Indicator S & P / TSX Stoxx 500, a technical oscillator that uses both price and volume to identify the overbought and oversold zones of stocks.
+One of the most valuable indicators for determining oversold stocks is the Stochastic Indicator S & P / TSX Stoxx 500, a technical oscillator that uses price and volume to identify the overbought and oversold zones of stocks.
 Sources: 1, 4, 9, 11

-Before we buy into the Straits Times Index (STI), let me say something about the Singapore stock market.
+Before buying into the Straits Times Index (STI), let me say something about the Singapore stock market.
 The first value on this list is a leading renewable energy source with a positive RSI of -1.5 or higher.
 Stock exchanges have provided companies with access to equity for over 160 years.
 It is the capital where ideas and innovation meet, and it is the capital where the best and brightest minds in the world work.
 Sources: 0, 2, 3, 8

 The S & P / TSX Composite Index is the Canadian benchmark index representing approximately 250 companies that have been included in the index.
-The S & P / TSX is a major stock index that tracks the performance of large companies.
+The S & P / TSX is a significant stock index that tracks the performance of large companies.
 Sources: 0, 10

 - https://isabellasinclaire.com/pennywize/journal/c37334-tsx-stock-market 0